emmenru/Music-AI-workshop/README.md

     ```python
     pip install -r requirements.txt
     ```
+I use a virtual environment to isolate project dependencies, launched in Jupyter Notebook using ipykernel (see e.g. https://janakiev.com/blog/jupyter-virtual-envs/).

 3. **Run the Notebook**:
    Open `AI-music-workshop.ipynb` in Jupyter Notebook.
-All configurations, including ordinal columns and recode mappings, will load automatically.
+All configurations will load automatically.